Community Impact

 Community Impact Through Mentorship

-As a 2-year mentor of participants of the Take Action Challenge, I guided 3 participants each cycle through their year-long challenge of creating social impact in their community.
-In 2019, I met with participants in-person or over the phone to advise their projects.
+As a 2-year mentor of participants of the Take Action Challenge, I guided 3 mentees each cycle through their year-long challenge of creating social impact in their community.
+In 2019, I met with mentees in-person or over the phone to advise their projects.
 In 2020, I exclusively met over the phone or on zoom due to the pandemic.

 Read this Feature Story about the Young Women's Leadership Challenge I created for my communication course.